zenno-astronautics/metalang99/README.md

 This is what Epilepsy tries to fix -- it enriches the standard-confirming (C99/C++11 and onwards) preprocessor with the great variosity of metaprogramming abilities, to make development of both small and complex metaprograms painless (see [datatype99] -- [algebraic data types] for pure C).

-Now, to make the discussion concrete, I shall demonstrate Epilepsy on the example of one small metaprogram: a switch statement for strings.
+Now, to make the discussion concrete, we are about to implement a switch statement for strings!
 The problem can be stated as follows: given a null-terminated string `str`, match it against a set of patterns.
 If `str` matches a pattern `pat`, then execute the corresponding body and jump to the next instruction; if all the patterns have failed, execute the default case.
 We can solve it via if-then-else statements:

 ```c
 if (strcmp(str, pat1) == 0) { /* ... */ }